hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-flat-selects.md

-## Flat SELECTs
+## Nitro Flat SELECTs

-A Flat (or unstructured) SELECT is the simplest and probably most useful and common form of the &lt;select> tag.
+A Nitro Flat (or unstructured) SELECT is the simplest and probably most useful and common form of the &lt;select> tag.
 It produces a single value object class that represents a row of the result set.
 The execution returns a `java.util.List` of these value objects.
 For example:

     <dao name="WebQueriesDAO">